javascriptair/site/CONTRIBUTING.md

 npm run compressImage -- /path/to/the/image
 ```

 And you'll get a compressed, resized, and converted (if needed) image to use for the site.
+This image will have the original filename, but with "resized" in the middle of it.
+Before committing, make sure to replace your original image with the compressed one by deleting the original and renaming the compressed one to the original's filename.

 ## Deploying